Racing is inherently a solo activity. Only you can control your speed, your mind and your pain threshold.

 So if we’re out there for ourselves, is there race etiquette to be followed?

 Not the ask miss manners white glove no snot rockets kind, but yes.

-For those fearful of lining up at their first race and those whose britches have gotten too big from being a long time runner, a few reminders to make everyone’s experience a tad more fun and hopefully PR worthy.
+For those fearful of lining up at their first race and those whose britches have gotten too big from being a long time runner, a few race day tips to make everyone’s experience a tad more fun and hopefully PR worthy.

 DO feel free to wear it on race day for something like a Halloween run or a Pink event.

 DON’T wear it for longer distances, it’s just an unspoken rule of “earning” the shirt.

 DO wear the race shirt from the previous year if you ran to show off your veteran status.

 DON’T wear race shirts from races you didn’t run.

 DO race a marathon shirtless if it’s hot and it makes you feel great.

 DON’T worry about what anyone else is wearing, you’ve got enough to focus on.